nbovee/flatbox/hardware-rev5/README.md

-# Flatbox rev5B
+# Flatbox rev5

-This is rev5B of the Flatbox.
+This is rev5 of the Flatbox.
 In this version an [RP2040-Zero](https://www.waveshare.com/rp2040-zero.htm) board is soldered onto the main PCB.
-In this version L3 & R3 have been relocated to allow for usage during play (bindable macro's like MK+HK, burst, taunt, etc).

 To make one you will need:

 * [3D printed case parts](3d-printed-case) - top and bottom
 * [the Flatbox PCB](pcb)
 * [RP2040-Zero](https://www.waveshare.com/rp2040-zero.htm)
-* 12-14x Kailh low profile (choc v1) switches of your choice
+* 12x Kailh low profile (choc v1) switches of your choice
 * (optionally) 12x Kailh low profile hotswap sockets
 * [3D printed buttoncaps](../3d-printed-buttoncaps)
-* 4-6x 6x6x5mm tact switches
+* 6x 6x6x5mm tact switches
 * 7x M3x6 flat head screws
 * some kind of rubber feet or non-slip padding for the bottom
 * a soldering iron